ThatMajd/PySerum/README.md

 This repository provides a Python interface to programmably generate presets for Xfer Records Serum2 synthesizer.
 It generates valid Serum2 JSON files which can then be packed into `.SerumPreset` files.

+## Development

+Currently in the process of documenting the Serum2 file format in the [notes.md](notes.md) file.

 ## Features

 Currently, this library supports partial implementation of: